miklevin/MikeLev.in/_posts/2024-09-26-theres-no-home-like-nix.md

 tried, I never jumped on either of those bandwagons, client-side JS nor Ruby joyful frameworks.

+### The Jupyter Notebook Detour

 Instead, I went the Python route, fell in love with the language, and even shied away from the Python Django framework.
 I like lightweight, like the Pyton Flask micro web framework.
-But too often, you still have to look at HTML and JavaScript as you blend Python with them using some templating system, like jinja2 (big in Flask), mako (what Reddit was made with), or other doule curly-braced template languages like nunchucks or liquid templates.
+But too often, you still have to look at HTML and JavaScript as you blend Python with them using some templating system, like jinja2 (big in Flask), mako (what Reddit was made with), or other double curly-braced template languages like nunchucks or liquid templates that use those mustaches `\{{ foo \}}`.
 Instead, I avoided web developmenmt by using Python in Jupyter Notebooks for my various SEO tasks.

+### FastHTML Web App Simplification

 So now I've got a bunch of Notebooks that are already working.
 But the world has changed again, and now I have to bring the utility of those notebooks to a